 And I would bet it’s here to stay.

 So who cares where it started or whether it’s in?
-For me, facial hair of some kind will always be in.Disclosure: As an Amazon Associate I earn from qualifying purchases.
+For lots of guys, short facial hair will always be in.Disclosure: As an Amazon Associate I earn from qualifying purchases.
 This site also participates in and links to other affiliate and advertising programs.
 When you click a link on this page or make a purchase after clicking a link, I may make some money.